 Done once in a while in the Granada adaptations of Sherlock Holmes.
 For example, in "The Lady Frances Carfax", Watson chases down and shoots the villain at the climax (in the original the villain got away), and in The Solitary Cyclist, we get to see Holmes and Woodley's fistfight rather than just hearing Holmes mention it.

 And in Sherlock, Watson's military career is given much more emphasis, and it's repeatedly established that Watson accompanies Sherlock because he misses the danger and excitement of his army days.
 And a couple of times (like his original self), Watson is able to come up with some very well-reasoned deductions, even if they end up being wrong.
+He also has excellent aiming skills and shoots the murderer in the first episode through a window with a 9mm P226.

 In the comic, Lori would often fumble with her gun, and Carl saved her on more than one occasion.
 In the show, she is making headshots at night without panicking.